Kovner/TCC_APIs/README.md

  - To begin, you must download and install [Node.Js] for your operating system (Windows, Linux)
  - You must also install and configure the **Python**-based [Extract API].
  - And what good is the API without Python itself?
 Install [Python 2.7.X] for your OS.
- - Next, download the code using the **Download** button to your right
+ - Next, download the code using the **Download ZIP** button to your upper-right
  - Unzip to c:\node, and navigate there on the command-line.
  - Execute these commands to prepare the app